 Adela in Sibiu

 In Sibiu, we gained greater perspective on the Romanian Revolution, thanks to Adela, a tour guide who had walked with us through Fundata Valley on the ‘Info Trip” a few days earlier, sponsored by the Mountain Ecology group with Michael and Natalie.
-We met her on the walk then, and asked her to be our guide when we visited this historic town a couple days later.
+We met her on the walk then, and asked her to be our guide when we visited her historic town a couple days later.

 Sibiu was a one-night stay for us at a brand new hotel.
 Though very clean and fancy, it totally lacked any of the charm that we enjoyed at the Citadel in Sighisoara.
 We had contacted Adela, and she agreed to meet us at the smaller of the two town squares.
 Our GPS directed us to a street at the edge of the free parking zone.
 Then we followed the navigation system on foot up some winding stone walkways to the “Small Square.”